heysomya/billing-system/README.md

 - commons-io (For screenshots capturing)

 ### Running Tests
+- First run the src/test folder
-- To run the test select /testng.xml file
+- and from next time run the test select /testng.xml file
 - Right click on the file and
 - click run the file